irotech01/Taimako/index.md

-## Welcome to GitHub Pages
+## Welcome to *384*4807# Taimako USSD Code

+Please use the [simulator](https://developers.africastalking.com/simulator) to dial the USSD code.

+The current path is created for English only.
+The idea is still in progress.
+We will add the other option later on.

-You can use the [editor on GitHub](https://github.com/irotech01/Taimako/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.